AGRINFO AGRINFO logo

 Summary

 For some new policies and laws, the European Union (EU) gives the opportunity to all stakeholders (including from non-EU countries) to provide their input and feedback.
 For more information on the EU consultation process, see How to provide feedback on upcoming EU policies and regulations – explained.
-The upcoming initiatives so far announced for 2025 are listed here.
-Live consultations are tracked on AGRINFO’s Ongoing Consultations webpage.
+Upcoming (expected) consultations so far announced for 2025 are listed here.
+For live consultations, see AGRINFO’s Ongoing Consultations webpage.

-Overview of EU policies and regulations under development where non-EU countries can provide feedback: early 2025
+Overview of EU policies and regulations under development where opportunities to provide feedback are expected soon: mid-2025

 Update

 For some new policies and laws, the European Union (EU) gives the opportunity to all stakeholders (including from non-EU countries) to provide their input and feedback.
 For more information on the EU consultation process, see How to provide feedback on upcoming EU policies and regulations – explained.
-The upcoming initiatives so far announced for 2025 are listed here.
-Live consultations are tracked on AGRINFO’s Ongoing Consultations webpage.
+Upcoming (expected) consultations so far announced for 2025 are listed here.
+For live consultations, see AGRINFO’s Ongoing Consultations webpage.

 Background

-The European Commission will be collecting feedback on the new agri-food policies and regulations listed below.
+The European Commission will be collecting feedback on the new agri-food policies and regulations listed here.

 Once consultations are launched, all stakeholders (competent authorities, trade associations, individual exporters) may provide direct feedback via the EU’s Have your say webpages specific to each proposed law.